-As my mother was doing dishes she looked out of the west-facing window and saw her 76-year-old husband up on the neighbor’s roof.
-She gasped, a sound that stopped short of being a scream.
-She dropped the plate in her hand back into the dishwater, grabbed the dish towel, and went into the living room.
-She sat down in her rocker and waited for my Dad to come home.
+As my mother stood at the kitchen sink doing dishes, she looked out of the west-facing window and saw her 76-year-old husband up on the neighbor’s roof.
+Mother gasped in a sound that stopped just short of a scream.
+She dropped the plate in her hand back into the dishwater, grabbed the dish towel, and walked into the living room.
+She sat down in her rocker and waited for my dad to come home.

-Several hours later, he came through the door and she read him the riot act.
-“I can’t stop you from getting on top of a roof,” she said, “but if you insist on risking your life, please tell me ahead of time so I won’t have to watch.”
+Several hours later, as he came through the door, she read him the riot act.
+“I can’t stop you from getting on top of a roof.
+But, if you insist on risking your life, tell me ahead of time so I don’t see it.”

 “Halvorsen asked me to help him re-roof his house,” Dad said.
-His answer wasn’t unusual.
-Dad often offered a helping hand to our neighbors and carpentry was one of his many talents.
-He had been a school bus driver, a janitor, a gardener/landscaper, and a substitute mail carrier as well as a carpenter.
-He was a jack-of-all-trades, but he was a master of every single one he plied.
+Dad often offered a helping hand to our neighbors, and carpentry was just one of his many talents.
+He was a school bus driver, a janitor, a gardener/landscaper, a substitute mail carrier, and a carpenter.
+He was a jack-of-all-trades, but he was a master of each one.

-Sometimes I wonder if that day was when the disease first touched him.
-Most often Alzheimer’s, symptoms first appear in a person’s mid-60s.
-Were there other instances that we hadn’t noticed or was Mom making too much out of nothing?
+Sometimes I wonder if the disease first touched him on that day.
+Most often, Alzheimer’s symptoms first appear in a person’s mid-60s.
+Had we missed some instances or was Mom making something out of nothing?

 When it began doesn’t matter, though.
-Eventually Alzheimer’s would strip away every facet of Dad’s life, just as it does to millions of Americans.
-Experts estimate that this insidious disease afficts over 5.5 million Americans(1).
-Science hasn’t found exactly what causes Alzheimer’s or how to stop it, although recent research has exposed some ways to slow the disease down.
+In time, Alzheimer’s would strip away every facet of Dad’s life, just as it does to millions of Americans.
+Experts estimate that this insidious disease afflicts over 5.5 million Americans.1 Science hasn’t yet found what causes Alzheimer’s or how to stop it, although present research has exposed some ways to slow the disease down.

-- An agoraphobic word that lies on the tip of your tongue, but refuses to leave your mouth and enter the conversation.
+- A word lies on the tip of your tongue but refuses to enter the conversation.

-- An open cupboard door that you peer into, wondering what you were looking for.
+- You peer into an open cupboard door, wondering what you were looking for.

-- Watching your train of thought pull out of the station without you.
+- Your train of thought pulls out of the station without you.

-We all have momentary lapses in memory.
+We all have these instant lapses.
 We laugh and call them “Senior Moments” and sometimes, that’s all they are.
-But, for some of us, they are the beginning of Alzheimer’s and there is no way to determine which is which or what's next.
-Are we experiencing a momentary lapse or is it the terrifying beginning of letter by letter, misplaced word by word, losing one’s mind?
+But they can signal the onset of Alzheimer’s and there is no way to differentiate between them.
+Are we experiencing a momentary lapse or is it the terrifying beginning of letter by letter, misplaced word by word, losing one’s mind.

-As Alzheimer’s progresses, it leaves little doubt in anyone’s mind that there is a definite problem.
-My Dad was my stepfather.
-He and I were never close.
-For over a decade I was convinced that he disliked me as fervently as I disliked him.
-We rarely spoke beyond what was civil.
+As Alzheimer’s Disease progresses, it leaves little doubt in anyone’s mind that there is a definite problem.
+My dad was my stepfather.
+He and I never shared a father-daughter closeness.
+For over a decade, I believed that he disliked me as much as I disliked him.
+We seldom spoke beyond what passed for civil.
 That’s why one of our last conversations seems so memorable.
-I was an adult by then.
-Dad was in his early 80’s.
-I was visiting my mother and she had left the room for a moment.
-Dad came in and sat down across from me.
+I was an adult by then, and Dad was in his early 80s.
+During a visit one day, Dad came and sat down across from me.
 He leaned forward and said, “I was so ashamed today, Linda.”

 That’s all he said.
 I don’t remember if I even replied.
 He got up and went upstairs.
-In that instant, the anger I had carried around for nearly two decades evaporated and for the first time, I saw not the step-dad, but the man.
+In that instant, two decades of anger evaporated.
+For the first time, instead of the step-dad, I observed the man.
 My heart broke for him.
 His fear of losing his faculties was palpable.
-How horrible it must be when you are lucid to realize there are times when you are not.
+During lucid moments, it must have been horrible to remember those times when he was not.

-When Dad was 86 he had some serious health problems that made it impossible for Mom to take care of him on her own.
+When Dad was 86, he had some serious health problems that made it impossible for my mother to take care of him on her own.
 Besides physical problems, his periods of lucid consciousness had waned.
-He often didn’t know my mother, who had been his wife for 32 years.
-The last time I saw him, he recognized me as a girl who had ridden his school bus, years ago.
+He failed to recognize my mother, who had been his wife for 32 years.
+The last time I visited him, he confused me with a girl who had ridden his school bus decades ago.
 I wasn’t sorry that he no longer knew me.
-I remembered the bedroom slippers and was grateful that he no longer had the embarrassment of lucidity interrupting his thoughts.
+I remembered about the bedroom slippers and was grateful that he no longer had the embarrassment of lucidity in his life.